gnosisguild/mech/README.md

 That's why the ERC721 and ERC1155 versions of mech avoid using storage but instead solely rely on the immutable data in their own bytecode.

 To achieve this, mechs are deployed through a version of a EIP-1167 proxy factory that allows appending arbitrary bytes to the minimal proxy bytecode.
+The same mechanism is implemented by the 6551 account registry.

 ### Migrate a Safe to a ZodiacMech